 '''

-Boot from Hard Disk
+- Boot from Hard Disk

-Cray SMW Initial Install with software RAID1
+- Cray SMW Initial Install with software RAID1

-Cray SMW Initial Install without software RAID
+- Cray SMW Initial Install without software RAID

-Rescue System
+- Rescue System

-Check Installation Media
+- Check Installation Media

-Firmware Test
+- Firmware Test

-Memory Test
+- Memory Test

 '''

-Select the option that is best for the SMW model: For a DellSelect Cray SMW Initial Install with software RAID1, a mirrored boot disk option, which creates a software RAID1 mirror on the first two drives.
+Select the option that is best for the SMW model:

+Select Cray SMW Initial Install with software RAID1, a mirrored boot disk option, which creates a software RAID1 mirror on the first two drives.
 This option is best for a Dell R815 because the R815 should use two disk drives to become the software RAID1 mirror.